Joe Swash: Other television appearances

+In 2023, he appeared in I'm a Celebrity...
+South Africa.

 Theatre

 Swash subsequently performed as Buttons in the pantomime Cinderella, at the Central Theatre in Chatham, Medway.

-In 2009 and 2010, he appeared in the pantomime 'Snow White and the Seven Dwarfs' in Bristol.
+In 2009 and 2010, he appeared in the pantomime Snow White and the Seven Dwarfs in Bristol.

 Other work

 In February 2009, Swash and TV presenter Tim Vincent broke a Guinness World Record for throwing the most pancakes to a partner as part of a challenge on Channel 4's The Paul O'Grady Show.

 Personal life

 Swash was forced to take a three-month break from EastEnders in 2005 after he contracted meningoencephalitis.

 On 16 June 2007, Swash's fiancée, Emma Sophocleous, gave birth to their first child, a boy.
 On 19 January 2008, it was announced the couple had separated.
 On 3 November 2009, Swash was declared bankrupt by London's High Court after failing to pay a £20,000 tax bill.
 Swash's agent Becca Barr said it was a mix-up and the actor was not in financial difficulty.

 Swash started dating Stacey Solomon in January 2016, after meeting on I'm a Celebrity several years previously.
 In 2019, the two announced that they were expecting their first child together, joining their family of Swash's son and Solomon's two sons.
-In May 2019, Solomon gave birth to their first child together, a boy named Rex.
+In May 2019, Solomon gave birth to their first child together, a boy.

 Swash and Solomon got engaged on 24 December 2020, after being together for five years.
 In July 2021 the pair announced they were expecting a baby girl.
-On 5 October 2021 Stacey announced on Instagram that the baby, Rose, had been born.
+On 5 October 2021 Stacey announced on Instagram that the baby had been born.
 On 24 July 2022 they were married in a small ceremony held at their home, Pickle Cottage, in Essex.

 On 28 December 2022, Solomon announced she was eight months pregnant with her fifth child and third with Swash.
+The couple announced the birth of their second daughter on 11 February 2023.